ychigiji/CSC212Sorting/README.md

 Sorting!
 In this assignment, you have little starter code.
 I have provided an implementation of BubbleSort (from class) and isSorted in a single test file.
 You do not need separate test files for each sorting algorithm, although you can do so.

-Although we discussed Comparable and Comparator in class, your sorting algorithms here need only work on ``List<Integer>``, like the provided bubbleSort.
+Although we discussed Comparable and Comparator in class, your sorting algorithms here need only work on ``ListADT<Integer>``, like the provided bubbleSort.
 No signatures are provided.
 You will have to decide whether your sorting algorithm modifies a list (easy in BubbleSort) or returns a new list (much easier for MergeSort).
-Therefore, copying the BubbleSort test directly will not help you with MergeSort -- you'll have to deal with the fact that your mergesort will be returning a new ``List<Integer>`` to you.
+Therefore, copying the BubbleSort test directly will not help you with MergeSort -- you'll have to deal with the fact that your mergesort will be returning a new ``ListADT<Integer>`` to you.

 ## About P7